Wiegand goes off for career-high 28 points

-From 2000-03, Moore served as an assistant coach at Bradley University where he worked as a the lead off-campus recruiter and mentor to both the guards and post players.
-The 2001 recruiting class was one of his best, featuring Danny Granger, who eventually blossomed into a 2009 NBA All-Star as a member of the Indiana Pacers.
+From 2000-03, Moore served as an assistant coach at Bradley University where he worked as a lead off-campus recruiter and mentor to both the guards and post players.
+The 2001 recruiting class was one of the school's best, featuring Danny Granger, who eventually blossomed into a 2009 NBA All-Star as a member of the Indiana Pacers.
 He also helped mold Phillip Gilbert and James Gillingham into All-Missouri Valley Conference selections.
-Moore also served as an administrative assistant at Bradley during the 1999-2000 season.
+Moore worked alongside current UIC Associate Head Coach Al Biancalana at Bradley under head coach Jim Molinari.

-Moore, who grew up just blocks from the UIC campus, began his collegiate coaching career in his hometown by serving as an assistant coach at the University of Chicago during the 1998-99 campaign; prior to that, he served as an assistant coach for two years at his alma mater, Taft High School, on the northwest side of the city.
+Moore, who grew up just blocks from the UIC campus, began his collegiate coaching career in his hometown by serving as an assistant coach at the University of Chicago during the 1998-99 campaign; prior to that, he was as an assistant coach for two years at his alma mater, Taft High School, on the northwest side of the city.

 Moore played in 47 games for Wisconsin from 1990-95, including 21 appearances as a senior.
-During his playing career under head coaches Steve Yoder, Stu Jackson and Stan Van Gundy, the Badgers earned back-to-back NIT berths in 1991 and 1992.
+During his playing career under Yoder, Jackson and Van Gundy, the Badgers earned back-to-back NIT berths in 1991 and 1992.
 In 1994, Moore teamed with Michael Finley, Rashard Griffith, Tracy Webster, Andy Kilbride and Brian Kelley to help Wisconsin end a 47-year drought and return to the NCAA Tournament for the first time since 1947.

 In 1994, Moore represented the Big Ten Conference on a team of league all-stars who were selected to compete in Argentina.